- Search The Registry

 Zelma Watson George

 She was born in Hearn, Texas, the daughter of Samuel and Lena Thomas.
 Her father was a Baptist minister.
 Her family lived in Hearne, Palestine, and Dallas and briefly in Hot Springs, Arkansas, during her childhood.
 She later remembered the presence of a number of prominent Black leaders who spoke at her father's church and visited their home in Dallas.
 W.E.B.
-DuBois, Booker T. Washington, Carter Woodson, Mary Branch Terrell, and Walter White were a few of the notable visitors who frequently discussed issues relating to African Americans in her presence.
+DuBois, Booker T. Washington, Carter Woodson, Mary Church Terrell, and Walter White were a few of the notable visitors who frequently discussed issues relating to African America in her presence.

 Her family left Dallas when her father incurred the wrath of some white Dallas citizens for his assistance to Black prisoners.
 Threatened by Dallas authorities and vigilantes, the family moved to Topeka, Kansas, where her father accepted another pastorate in 1917.
 After graduating from the Topeka public schools, she enrolled in the University of Chicago.
 Because the university would not permit her to reside in the dormitory with white women, her father accepted a pastorate in Chicago, and she lived with her family while attending college.